microsoft/poultry-cafos/README.md

 - `date` - The date that the source NAIP imagery was captured.
 - `image_url` - The URL to the source imagery that was used to create the prediction.

-The "filtered predictions" are created following the method described in [Dataset creation and filtering](#dataset-creation-and-filtering).
+The "filtered and filtered (deduplicated) predictions" are created following the method described in [Dataset creation and filtering](#dataset-creation-and-filtering).

 ## Model training and evaluation